vstadnytskyi/intel-realsense-devices/docs/source/recorder.rst

 Recorder
 ============

-This file is a script that takes in two filenames names, a config and h5py file.
+This file is a script that takes in two filenames names as arguments, a config and h5py file.

-To intialize The recorder:
+To intialize the recorder:

 .. code-block:: python